 Applying for cards with rewards that cannot be earned by the business, or not leveraging rewards is another pitfall.
 Use the cashback or statement credit and your bank account will thank you.

 The Credit Line Hybrid

 You need good credit or a credit partner with good credit to qualify for the Credit Line Hybrid.
-This is unsecured business financing like all credit card stacking, so there is no collateral requirement.
+Like all credit card stacking, there is no collateral requirement.
 You can use the funds on anything for your business.

 - Real estate